Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 4

 In the `Divergent.Shipping` project, configure the publisher for the `PaymentSucceededEvent`.
-To do this use the `routing` object obtained when configuring the transport and add the following statement
+To do this locate `Host.cs` and in the `Start` method, use the `routing` object obtained when configuring the transport and add the following statement

 ```
 routing.RegisterPublisher(typeof(PaymentSucceededEvent), "Divergent.Finance");
 ```

+### Step 5

+Run the solution.
+In the website, `Orders` page, click the `Create new order` button and verify that the `Divergent.Shipping` endpoint is now also receiving the `PaymentSucceededEvent`.

 ## Advanced exercise 2.5 : monitoring endpoints